 - 1. When things go wrong, you may look for someone to blame-yourself or someone else.
 This is a way of making sense of what happened, but it isn't helpful.
 Accepting what happened will help you to heal. - 2.
-You may feel guilty that you survived the disaster while others did not, or that you suffered less than others.
+If others were affected by the traumatic event, you may feel guilty that you suffered less than they did.
 This is a common response.

+God cares for you.

 What happened was not your decision.
-God has a purpose for the remainder of the days given to you, and he cares for you.
+God has a purpose for the remainder of the days given to you, and God cares for you.

 When my bones were being formed,

 carefully put together in my mother's womb,

 when I was growing there in secret,

 you knew that I was there-

 you saw me before I was born.

 The days allotted to me

 had all been recorded in your book,

 before any of them ever began.

-"For only a penny you can buy two sparrows, yet not one sparrow falls to the ground without your Father's consent.
-As for you, even the hairs of your head have all been counted.
-So do not be afraid; you are worth much more than many sparrows!"
+"Are not two sparrows sold for a small coin?"
+Yet not one of them falls to the ground without your Father's knowledge.
+Even all the hairs of your head are counted.
+So do not be afraid; you are worth more than many sparrows."